yyueyangg/personal-docs/docs/source/ctf-experience.rst

 ==============================
 2. CTFs Experience
 ==============================
 Stumbled upon CTFs and fell in love with them.
+Credits to my friend MagicTurtle for introducing me to CTFs!
 I enjoy the process of tearing things down and digging things out.
-Ultimately just to find a sentence (the flag).
+Ultimately just to find a flag.
 Am I silly? nope i disagree, this is my hobby.

 CTF comps I have participated in: